letsrockit/public/qxbwiefubmll-senior-ux-designer.md

 We are an international team of super-talented people from different cultural backgrounds (Beijing, San Francisco, Vancouver and more).
 We offer lots of responsibility in your role, and room for you to grow with the company.
 And beyond personal growth, you’ll help make a great impact on our success as a whole.
 With regular exposure to C-level executives, VPs, and Silicon Valley entrepreneurs you’ll have the opportunity to learn a ton from experts in their fields.

 ### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted in this job description.
+You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is less than ideal.
+We understand that this is a suboptimal user experience.
 We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application ](http://localhost:3000/users/auth/github?job_id=qxbwiefubmll-senior-ux-designer) to be redirected to the private repo.
+Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=qxbwiefubmll-senior-ux-designer) to be redirected to the private repo.